saniochky/san/README.md

 Filming map uses locations.list from imdb.com, folium, and googlemaps libraries.
 It requires location (in format: lat, lng) and year.
 Than an html map is created.
 It might take quite a bit of time because of an enormous amount of information about films.
-But the most time is wasted when the module takes information from Google maps, and I can not deal with it.
+But usually it does not take more than one minute to generate map.

 ## Map itself
 The map has three layers